HardcoreMagazine/HardcoreMagazine/README.md

 3. Clustered: ReactTS + .NET WebAPI microservices + PostgreSQL ([ref](https://github.com/HardcoreMagazine/SelenicSparkApp3)) // in progress

-I'm sharpening my skills in web app development (ASP.NET).
-However, I'm not limiting research to C#, but also expanding my knowledge in the Python field.
-Nothing in particular though, it's just another automation tool.
+I'm mostly sharpening my skills in web app development (ASP.NET).
+Yet, I'm not limiting my research to .NET C#, but also expanding my knowledge in the Python field.
+Nothing in particular though, just another automation tool.

 *Thank you for visiting my Github profile.
 Feel free to browse my projects and connect with me on [Telegram](https://t.me/hardcoremagazine) or by leaving an issue on [this repository](https://github.com/HardcoreMagazine/HardcoreMagazine/issues).*